Greece Moments Greece Moments

 The picturesque mountain village of Agiassos

-In the heart of Agiassos lies the Sanctuary of Panagia with the miraculous icon of the Virgin Mary.
-Many pilgrims come here in search of divine assistance.
-Around the church square there are neat little kafenia, delicatessens and traditional shops with pottery and wood art.
+In the heart of Agiassos lies the Panagia pilgrimage church with its miraculous icon of the Virgin Mary.
+Many pilgrims seeking divine assistance are drawn here.
+Around the church square are rows of charming little kafenia, delicatessens, and traditional shops selling pottery and wood carvings.

 Lesvos agiassos panagia church lesbos

-It is particularly comfortable to sit under the village plane tree and you can try delicious Greek dishes.
-If you are proficient in Greek, you will notice another peculiarity in Agiassos.
-The residents have their very own language, which is not understood even by compatriots.
+It’s especially cozy to sit under the village plane tree, where you can sample delicious Greek dishes.
+If you speak Greek, you’ll notice another unique feature in Agiassos: the locals have their very own dialect, which isn’t even understood by their fellow countrymen.

 Lesvos agiassos gassen lesbos schönstes dorf